whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 ## Introduction

-This document provides a description of how to upgrade an existing Lustre server file system installation from Intel EE Lustre version 2.4.2.7 running on the RHEL/CentOS 6 OS distribution to Lustre 2.10 LTS and Manager for Lustre version 4 running on RHEL/CentOS 7.
+This document provides a description of how to upgrade an existing Lustre server file system installation from Intel EE Lustre version 2.4.2.7 running on the RHEL/CentOS 6 OS distribution to Lustre 2.10 LTS and Intel® Manager for Lustre\* version 4 running on RHEL/CentOS 7.

 Included in the process is a method for implementing migration of the server operating system from RHEL / CentOS 6.8 to version 7, which represents the most difficult part of the upgrade process.